Marizza Pía Andrade: Season 2

 As Sonia and Franco Colucci get married, Marizza and Mía become step-sisters, but also the best friends.
 Not just Mía, Luján also becomes Marizza's step-sister, because Sonia adopts her.

 In last episode, Marizza and Pablo become couple.
 Pablo, who has a fight with his dad, now is alone, and Marizza calls his mother, Mora, to come home from England and take care of Pablo.
 After she tells it to Pablo, he kisses her and they become couple.
+The rebels are the Best in the world.
+Firma Sonia Rey.